magento/devdocs/src/guides/v2.2/ui_comp_guide/components/ui-insertform.md

 #### Result

-As a result, we see the button which opens the modal pop-up with form.
+As a result, we see the button which opens the modal pop-up with the form:

 ![Button that opens the modal pop-up with InsertForm Component]({{ site.baseurl }}/common/images/ui_comps/ui-insertform-open-button-result.png)
 ![InsertForm Component in the Modal Component example]({{ site.baseurl }}/common/images/ui_comps/ui-insertform-modal-result.png)